-- 1. Launch your Web browser. - 2.
-Enter your printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
+- 1. Launch a Web browser from your computer. - Enter your printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
 Click Properties. - 4.
 On the left navigation pane, select the Security folder. - 5.
 Select Control Panel Lockout. - 6.
 If prompted, enter your Admin or Key User name and password. - 7.
-Select the check box of each control panel menu item you want to lock. - Note: If you lose the Admin password and Reset NVRAM is locked on the control panel, a Fee-For-Service call is required to reset the password and to enable changes to printer settings.
+Select the check box of each control panel menu item you want to lock. - CAUTION: If you lose the Admin password and Reset NVRAM is locked on the control panel, a Fee-For-Service call is required to reset the password.
 When the password is reset, you must reconfigure the printer settings because all the stored data is deleted. - 8.
 Click the Save Changes button.